 Ladies and gentlemen, your attention please; we have reached an important landmark of sorts!
 This is our 50th episode of “Tidbits”!
+YAY!!!!!

-- The symptom is BIZARRE.
+1. The symptom is BIZARRE.
 It’s WEIRD.
 It makes you turn around and say, “Huh?
 What did you just say?
 Could you repeat that please?”
 Also, a symptom that’s RECENT is characteristic.
-A recent symptom is very reliable, it hasn’t had a chance to be corrupted by time, drugs, bad habits and so on.
-You know that Hering’s Law says that healing takes place in reverse order, right?
-So the most recent symptom in a case will be the first to go, so matching that symptom is essential.
+Why?
+Because according to “Hering’s Law”, “Healing takes place in REVERSE ORDER!” meaning it starts with the most recent symptom!
+So, matching that symptom is most likely very important.

-- The symptom is normal but EXCESSIVE.
+3. The symptom is normal but EXCESSIVE.
 What if a person had thirst during fever but he was pouring glass after glass of water and never feeling satisfied; we would surely have to look up “thirst with fever”.

-- Symptoms that you’d expect to be there but aren’t there; or they’re there only in the smallest way.
-Let’s say a person has a very bad sore throat by all appearances but reports no or very little pain!
+4. Symptoms that you’d expect to be there but aren’t there; or they’re there only in the smallest way.
+Let’s say a person has a very bad sore throat by all appearances but says he has no or little pain!
 That would really be strange!
 And what remedy has that?
 “Painless sore throat”: Baptisia.

-- The symptom is a keynote of a remedy!
+5. The symptom is a keynote of a remedy!
 Robin Murphy always says, “If you see a keynote of a remedy, give the remedy!”
 That means the example in #3 should be given Phosphorus right away without a moment’s hesitation.

-- Two symptoms alternate: as one goes away, the other one comes back.
+7. Two symptoms alternate: as one goes away, the other one comes back.

-- ETIOLOGY!
+10. ETIOLOGY!
 The famous etiology I’m always talking about!
 It’s expressed as “ailments from” in our Repertory.
 Etiology is at the top of the hierarchy of symptoms.
 And since I brought that up, this would be a good time to segue into Part-B of our discussion, namely…

 The Hierarchy Of Symptoms